ORLANDO, Fla . – The pandemic hit Enas Gebaly and her family hard.

 “It’s like a magic story,” she said.
 “One day, my friend she called me and she told me ‘Enas I know you love baking, you love food.
 It’s a place they do in culinary school and it’s free.
 You have to call them now.’”

 Gebaly was shocked to find out that she only needed to fill out some paperwork and she was all set to join the program “and the magic happened.”

 She said that Second Harvest taught her everything she needed to know “to be professional.”

 “I’m a shy person and they (Second Harvest) try also to teach you to be confident,” Gebaly said.

 With her newfound confidence and business acumen, Gebaly started Nosa’s Bakery.
-The business takes orders from its Facebook page and Gebaly uses Second Harvest’s kitchen to prepare the baked goods.
+The business takes orders from its website and Gebaly uses Second Harvest’s kitchen to prepare the baked goods.